sunil-saini/aws_shortcuts/README.md

         awss

-Rename any command at any time
+Rename any command(s) at any time

         awss configure

+Fetch latest data quickly from AWS

+        awss update-data

+Update Project to latest version for new features

+        awss update-project

 Connect to me for any feedback